pypeclub/pypeclub.github.io/docs/admin_presets_plugins.md

 #### Preset examples:

-All following examples are contest of `outputs` plugin attribute.
+All following examples are content of `outputs` plugin attribute.

 <br>